 Launch a Shopify Store in 6 Steps

 The ecommerce platform Shopify makes is dead-simple to setup and start selling ANYTHING online.
-With more businesses pivoting from brick and mortar shops to online retail there’s no better time than now to get started.
+With more businesses pivoting from brick and mortar shops to online retail there’s no better time than now to get started building your online business.

 This post contains affiliate links.
 We will make a commission if you choose to make a purchase and we thank you.
 Please read my disclaimer to learn more.

-So if you’ve ever wanted to sell homemade crafts, used items you find at garage sales, flea markets, tag sales, digital downloads, jewelry, pet apparel, ship yourself or drop ship items, Shopify makes it unbelievably easy.
+So if you’ve ever wanted to sell homemade crafts, used items you find at garage sales, flea markets, tag sales, digital downloads, jewelry, apparel, beauty products, business supplies; by shipping them yourself or via drop shipping the items, Shopify makes it unbelievably easy.

-Read about Benny Hsu who profited 100K in just 5 months selling tees shirts on Shopify!
+Read about my friend Benny Hsu who profited 100K in just 5 months selling tees shirts on Shopify!

 6 Steps To Launch Your Shopify Store for a 6 Figure Business

 First things first: you need a store before you can make a sale.